 While rates of healing vary widely and can sometimes be a source of worry, the final result is what matters most.
 One of the biggest problems about recovery from cosmetic eyelid surgery is that your face and eyes are always on display and rather hard to hide.

 Not only does this high visibility allow you, your friends, and your family to monitor (and worry about) every little change, but it also makes the process seem to take longer.
-(Note: One's appearance during the immediate postoperative period has been summarized in the preceding chapter.)

 Expect to wake up on the morning after surgery, study yourself in the mirror, and then seriously question why you ever considered doing such a thing to yourself.

 Swelling can be extreme, and sometimes it may feel as if your eyes will barely open.
 Fortunately, improvement is usually rapid.
 Once you are upright, gravity will help drain some of the swelling down into your cheeks.
 Blinking helps to "pump" away some of this initial inflammatory swelling that builds up while you are lying flat.